cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

                    { False, otherwise.
 ~~~

--   sqrt(x, q): The sqrt operation is a multi-valued function, i.e. there exist
+-   sqrt(x): The sqrt operation is a multi-valued function, i.e. there exist
-    two roots of x whenever x is square.
+    two roots of x in F whenever x is square.
     To maintain compatibility across implementations while allowing implementors
     leeway for optimizations, this document does not require sqrt() to return a
     particular value.
 Instead, as explained in {{point-sign}}, any higher-level